Blue Star logo

 • Ex-Katolight heritage only known to industry insiders

 The cost of that flexibility is time and scale.
 Custom Blue Star units require 20 or more weeks from order to delivery, compared to 3-7 days from Gillette or 8-12 weeks from Cummins for standard configurations.
 Blue Star's dealer and service network is significantly smaller than CAT, Kohler, or Generac, which means emergency service response depends heavily on geography.
 And for buyers who simply need a reliable standby generator in a standard configuration, Blue Star's custom-build approach adds lead time and cost without delivering proportional value — those buyers are better served by Cummins or Generac.
+Where Blue Star earns its specification is in telecommunications, remote industrial sites, and municipal utilities that frequently need configurations outside any manufacturer's standard catalog — and want the freedom to service the unit without calling the OEM.

 Frequently asked questions